karanjadhav2508/CSC-573-IP/README.md

 NOTE:
-- username needs to be unique otherwise will be written.
+- username needs to be unique otherwise will be overwritten.
 No checks as of yet.
+Don't know consequences.
 - No listing of available users